izivkov/gshock-api-esp32/README.md

 ## Hardware

 The currently supported hardware is `ESP32-C6-Touch-LCD-1.47`.
 Make sure it is exactly this display, because pins differ for similar displays, even from the same manufacturer.
 Also, the `touch` function is used to wake up the display, so make usre it is exactly the same model.
-You can get it from [here](https://amzn.to/4m7SIr9).
+You can get it from [here](https://amzn.to/4m7SIr9) (sponsored).

 ![Alt Image](docs/ESP32-C6-Touch-LCD-1.47-02.jpg)